seed-rs/seed-homepage/markdown/quickstart.md

 # Quickstart

 ## Setup
-This framework requires you to install [Rust](https://www.rust-lang.org/tools/install) - This will enable the CLI commands below:
+This framework requires you to first install [Rust](https://www.rust-lang.org/tools/install).

  You'll need a recent version of Rust: `rustup update`